matmas/jlp/README.md

 - extensions as POJOs, extension points as interfaces or abstract classes
 - declare extension point just by creating a interface or abstract class
 - declare extension just by creating a POJO class implementing an extension point (no other dependency declaration needed)
-- support to declare ordering of extensions relative to others using annotations (@InitializeAfter, @InitializeBefore), handy e.g. for menu items
+- support to declare ordering of extensions relative to others using annotations (@After, @Before), handy e.g. for menu items
 - no explicit versioning.
 Just pick different class/interface name for backwards incompatible extension point.

 *Demo: package net.matmas.demoeditor*